 Step 3.
 Now, on the side menu scroll down and find the Microphone tab.

-Step 4: Lastly, make sure that the Allow Apps to Access Your Microphone settings is turned on.
+Step 4: Lastly, make sure that the Allow Apps to Access Your Mic settings is turned on.

 Next, after verifying that the Discord app is allowed to access your microphone.
 You can go back to the app and try to join a voice chat server to verify if the issue is already resolved.

-The last thing that you can do to try and fix the issue with Discord not detecting mic on your computer is to reset the voice settings of Discord back to default.
-It is possible that you have changed some of its settings during use which causes the issue on the Discord app.
+You can reset voice settings options to fix the issue with Discord not detecting mic on your computer is to reset the voice settings of Discord back to default.
+It is possible that you have changed some of its settings during use which causes the issue on Discord.

 To ensure that Discord is running on the default settings set by developers, you can check out the steps below to guide you through the process.

 Step 1.
-On your computer, open the Discord app and click on the Gear icon to open User Settings.
+On your computer, click on the Discord Icon to open the app.
+Select the Gear icon to open User Settings.

 Step 2.
 Now, inside the Settings, click on Voice & Video from the side menu.

 Step 3.
 After that, scroll down and find the Reset Voice Settings button.